ImageAnalysis-RockefellerUniversity/Schaefer_et_al_2024/README.md

 Removed the nuclei ROIs touching the image boundary

 Script 3: Batch_processing_v03.ijm
-Analyzes all user-defined pattern matching images in a folder for
+Analyzes all user-defined pattern matching images in a folder:
-- spliting the CZI file into individual channels and save in the current folder
+- split the CZI file into individual channels and save in the current folder
-- do max projection and dave images in the current folder
+- do max projection and save image
 - subtract background and save image